Assessing Federal Legislative Changes to Employee Share Schemes

 A foreign person must seek foreign investment approval prior to starting a business, or acquiring a direct interest in an entity that owns or operates a:

-The Hamilton Locke team advises across the energy project life cycle – from project development, grid connection, financing, construction, including the buying and selling of development and operating projects.
-The New Energy sector team at Hamilton Locke specialises in renewable energy, energy storage and hydrogen projects and transactions as part of the broader Energy, Infrastructure and Resources practice.
+The Hamilton Locke team advises across the energy project life cycle – from project development, grid connection, financing, and construction, including the buying and selling of development and operating projects.
+For more information, please contact Matt Baumgurtel.